Ladvien/vscode-looker/README.md

+# Project State
+Currently, I have stopped work on this project for about a year.
+Primarily, due to time.
+I've many ideas for useful tools, however, the whole project depends on a LookML language grammar, written in [TextMate](https://macromates.com/manual/en/language_grammars), using regex, in a VSCode formatted file.
+In short, it is _extremely_ tedious and time intensive to get right.
+So!
+I'll only continue work if many people feel it would be useful.
+And I'd appreciate help with defining the LookML grammar (regex masters appreciated).

 # Looker Visual Studio Code Extension
 A Visual Studio Code extension meant to aid in the development of LookML -- [Looker's](https://looker.com/product/business-intelligence) custom markup language.
 * [What is LookML?](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml)